 These other Sporting Dog breeds have similar temperament traits as the Flat-Coat.

-And you may find them to be equally attractive:
+You may also find them to be equally attractive:

 - Boykin Spaniel Temperament